MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab712aibuilder.md

 1. Navigate to your Excel file and check that the line of feedback and sentiment was added.

 Congratulations, you've successfully created your first AI Builder flow.

+# Bonus Challenges
+Want to keep practicing?
+Check out thes challenges and see what you can do!

+## Challenge 1: Social media monitoring

+### Objective:
+Create a cloud flow that monitors social media channels for mentions of your brand and automatically respons to customer inquiries.

+### Details:
+You can use Copilot for Power Automate to create a cloud flow that monitors social media channels for mentions of your brand.
+The flow can then use AI Builder to analyze the sentiment of each mention and generate a personalized response that addresses the customer's concern or question.
+The flow can also create a task for a customer service representative to follow up with the customer if necessary.

+## Challenge 2: Survey response tracking

+### Objective:
+Create a flow to automate the process of collecting and analyzing customer feedback from a survey in Microsoft Forms to gain insights into customer satisfaction and identify areas for improvement.

+### Details:
+You can use Copilot for Power Automate to create a cloud flow that triggers when a customer completes a survey in Microsoft Forms.
+The flow can then extract the relevant data from the survey responses and store it in a database or spreadsheet.
+The flow can analyze the data and generate a report that summarizes the key findings and trends.
+This can help you identify areas where customers are most satisfied or dissatisfied, and make data-driven decisions to improve your products or services.